sagangwee/visualizing-education/readme.md

 Found a good [example](https://vida.io/gists/vfP7KiHLfDbnDWBsX) using jQuery and d3.js.
 How to integrate this example with React?
 Should I be using Flux or Redux?
 Seems unnecessary for this simple app.

+Highmaps seems easy to use and already has what I'm [looking for](http://jsfiddle.net/gh/get/library/pure/highslide-software/highcharts.com/tree/master/samples/mapdata/countries/us/us-all).